-- 24 Rackham credits in MCDB and related areas, including a minimum of 12 credits of coursework and 8 credits of research (MCDB 700).
-Only graduate-level courses (400 level and above) may count towards the M.S. degree. - Responsible Conduct of Research Course during their first year in the program.
+- 24 Rackham credits in MCDB and related areas, including a minimum of 16 credits of coursework and 8 credits of research (MCDB 700). - Responsible Conduct of Research Course (e.g., PIBS 503 or MCDB 499) during their first year in the program.